Soohwan123/SchoolStuff/README.md

-# Basics
+# BasicsOfCpp
-This is part of the lecture in C++
+This is part of the lecture in C++ and shows all the codes that are basic features of c++
-Shows how to make basic constructors and deconstructors.